Digitex CEO Is Determined to Fulfill His Vision

 As Adam has remarked, this is not out of some “airy-fairy save the world” motive, Digitex Futures is of course not a charity.
 It’s simply an innovative and efficient business model.
 And by intelligently using the real promise of blockchain technology it’s possible to align everyone’s interests.
 From token holders to traders, from exchange owners to Adam and his team, we all share the same goal to see a successful platform launch and see the DGTX token appreciate.

 This dedication to quality and brand values is not just about creating a great looking and easy to use futures exchange, of course, that’s vitally important.
 But it’s also about preserving and encouraging the Holy Grail of a successful exchange–liquidity.

 As a former trader, Adam knows this is critical.
 Liquidity allows traders to quickly enter and exit positions and as a result, attracts even more traders to the platform.
 Liquidity begets liquidity.

 Driven by this understanding and the fact the crypto space is littered with abandoned DEXs and failed exchanges with no liquidity, it stands to reason that Adam is setting the bar high.
 You only get one chance to make a first impression.

 Most DEXs are struggling to win over a significant user base and are dogged by problems from high latency to low liquidity.
-A recent report explored these issues and even found that DEXs are vulnerable to exploitation by algorithmic Betfair Trading programs allowing them to take advantage of this latency to engage in front-running.
+A recent report explored these issues and even found that DEXs are vulnerable to exploitation by algorithmic trading programs allowing them to take advantage of this latency to engage in front-running.
 This is something that will be physically impossible through Digitex’s provably fair matching engine.